-Date of CRIS change CRIS change Approver Basis for change March 2021 Updates of CRIS for 2020-21 from consultation Minister for Health Update of CRIS for outcome of consultation and 2019-20 financial outcome.
+Date of CRIS change CRIS change Approver Basis for change November 2021 Update of CRIS for 2021-22 (Version 1.1) First Assistant Secretary, Department of Health Update of financial results for 2020-21.
+June 2021 Update of CRIS for 2021-22 (Version 1.0) First Assistant Secretary, Department of Health Update for 2021-22 year.
+March 2021 Updates of CRIS for 2020-21 from consultation Minister for Health and Aged Care Update of CRIS for outcome of consultation and 2019-20 financial outcome.
 November 2020 Consultation draft of CRIS for 2020-21 First Assistant Secretary, Department of Health Update of financial results for 2019-20.
 Consultation on proposed increase to levy amount, including financial estimates Change to levy date for 2020-21 and key forward dates.

-June 2020 Update of CRIS for 2020-21 First Assistant Secretary, Department of Health Update for 2020-21 year.
+Date of CRIS change CRIS change Approver Basis for change June 2020 Update of CRIS for 2020-21 First Assistant Secretary, Department of Health Update for 2020-21 year.
 November 2019 Update of CRIS for 2019 -20 First Assistant Secretary, Department of Health Update of financial results for 2018-19 and key forward dates.
 June 2019 Update of CRIS for 2019 -20 First Assistant Secretary, Department of Health Update of financial estimates, key dates and events.
 June 2019 Update of CRIS for 2018 -19 First Assistant Secretary, Department of Health Update of financial results for 2017-18, financial estimates, key dates and events.
 February 2018 Update of 2016-17 financial performance Secretary, Department of Health Update of financial results for 2016-17.
 December 2016 Certification of the CRIS Secretary, Department of Health New cost recovered activity April 2016 Agreement to the CRIS Minister for Health New cost recovered activity